16 upcoming/new electric station wagon (estate) models

 Price – USD 70,000 onwards (expected)

-The proportions of the Volvo V60 electric or Volvo V90 electric successor will be quite different from the present ICE models.
+The proportions of any future Volvo V60 electric successor will differ significantly from Sweden’s current estate models.
 Designed as EVs from the outset, these cars won’t need an engine space or a prominent open grille like an ICE model.
 The interior of the born-electric Volvos would be spacious and practical, with multiple storage areas and a flat floor.
-Volvo Cars may use a break in the battery pack, as Porsche has done in the Taycan, to free up leg room for the rear passengers.
 The company will avoid animal leather and use sustainable materials instead.

 On July 13, 2022, Volvo Trademark Holding AB filed trademark applications for 14 new names at EUIPO.
-Three of them can be useful for Volvo Cars’ electric station wagons: Volvo EV40, Volvo EV60, and Volvo EV90.
-EV60 and EV90 could be reserved for the electric equivalents of the V60 and V90, respectively, whenever they are ready.
+Three of them could be useful for Volvo Cars’ electric station wagons: Volvo EV40, Volvo EV60, and Volvo EV90.

 Price – USD 45,000 onwards (expected)